GenesisFR/DS2TroubleshootingGuide/README.md

 Text version:

-Please note that these steps are for Windows 10 with a version of ZeroTier from 2021.
-They may be slightly different on other Windows/ZeroTier versions.
+Please note that these steps are for Windows 10.
+They may be slightly different on Windows 8.1 or lower.

 1. Create an account on https://my.zerotier.com and sign in.
-2. Download, install and run `ZeroTier`.
+2. Download, install and run ZeroTier.
-3. Right-click `ZeroTier` in the notification area of your taskbar.
+3. Right-click ZeroTier in the notification area of your taskbar.
     3a.
-(If hosting) Select `Create and Join Network` and hit Yes in the Windows network prompt.
+(If hosting) Select "Create and Join Network" and hit Yes in the Windows network prompt.
     3b.
-(If joining) Select `Join Network...`, input the network ID given to you by the user hosting (displayed under `Basics -> Network ID` in Step 7), then skip to Step 13.
+(If joining) Select "Join Network...", input the network ID given to you by the user hosting (displayed under "Basics -> Network ID" in Step 7), then skip to Step 13.
-4. Right-click `ZeroTier` in the bottom right again
+4. Right-click ZeroTier in the bottom right again
-5. Select `ZeroTier Central`.
+5. Select "ZeroTier Central".
-6. Go to the `Networks` tab.
+6. Go to the Networks tab.
 7. Click on the network listed.
-8. Under `Basics -> Name`, give a familiar name to your network.
+8. Under "Basics -> Name", give a familiar name to your network.
-9. Under `Basics -> Access Control`, select `Private` if you want to manually authorize anyone who attempts to join (you can do this by scrolling down to the `Members` section and checking the box under `Auth?`).
+9. Under "Basics -> Access Control", select Private if you want to manually authorize anyone who attempts to join (you can do this by scrolling down to the Members section and checking the box under "Auth?").
-10. Under `Advanced -> IPv4 Auto-Assign`, select `Easy` then one of the IP formats in the list.
+10. Under "Advanced -> IPv4 Auto-Assign", select Easy then one of the IP formats in the list.
-11. Under `Advanced -> IPv6 Auto-Assign`, make sure all boxes are unchecked.
+11. Under "Advanced -> IPv6 Auto-Assign", make sure all boxes are unchecked.
-12. Under `Advanced -> Broadcast`, check the box labeled `Enable Broadcast (ff:ff:ff:ff:ff:ff)`.
+12. Under "Advanced -> Broadcast", check the box labeled "Enable Broadcast (ff:ff:ff:ff:ff:ff)".
-13. In Windows, go to `Control Panel -> Network and Sharing Center`.
+13. In Windows, go to "Control Panel -> Network and Sharing Center".
-14. Double-click on the adapter named `ZeroTier One` followed by the network ID (it's a 16-characters alphanumeric string).
-If it's not in the list, go to `C:\ProgramData\ZeroTier\One\tap-windows\x64`, right-click `zttap300.inf` and hit Install.
+14. Double-click on the adapter named "ZeroTier One" followed by the network ID (it's a 16-characters alphanumeric string).
+If it's not in the list, go to "C:\ProgramData\ZeroTier\One\tap-windows\x64", right-click "zttap300.inf" and hit Install.
-15. Click on `Properties`.
+15. Click on Properties.
-16. Click on `Configure`.
+16. Click on Configure.
-17. Go to the `Advanced` tab, set `Non-Admin Access` to `Allowed` and click on OK.
+17. Go to the Advanced tab, set "Non-Admin Access" to Allowed and click on OK.
-18. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unchecked.
+18. In the list of items, make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
-19. Double-click on `Internet Protocol Version 4 (TCP IPv4)`.
+19. Double-click on "Internet Protocol Version 4 (TCP IPv4)".
-20. Make sure both `Obtain an IP address automatically` and `Obtain DNS server address automatically` are selected.
+20. Make sure both "Obtain an IP address automatically" and "Obtain DNS server address automatically" are selected.
-21. Click on `Advanced`.
+21. Click on Advanced.
-22. Uncheck `Automatic metric` and set it to `1` (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
+22. Uncheck "Automatic metric" and set it to 1 (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
 23. Hit OK until all windows are closed.
-24. Attempt to host/join via `Local Network` in DS2.
+24. Attempt to host/join via Local Network in Dungeon Siege 2.

 ## Play windowed

-Add `fullscreen = false` to the top of [\<config-file\>](#glossary) (or [\<config-file-BW\>](#glossary) for BW).
+Add "fullscreen = false" to the top of [\<config-file\>](#glossary) (or [\<config-file-BW\>](#glossary) for BW).

 ## Run Elys Succubus Manager as Dungeon Siege 2 through Steam